 Ages 13+

-The youth group will meet on selected Sunday mornings from 10:45-11:45 during the fall semester.
-Youth Group is youth-led and teens have input on topics covered during their time together.
+The youth group will meet on selected Sunday mornings from 10:45-11:45 during the spring semester.
+Youth Group is youth-centered and teens have input on topics covered during their time together.

 Lauren Daniell, Director of Religious Education (she/her)